SimpleDataLabsInc/prophecy-docs/docs/getting-started/getting-started-with-low-code-airflow.md

 ### 1.3 Adding Databricks Spark Connection

 To be able to Run your Databricks Pipelines, you need to have connection from Prophecy Managed Airflow to your Databricks Environment.
+If you don't yet have a separate Fabric connecting Prophecy to a Databricks Spark Workspace, follow [these steps.](/docs/low-code-spark/fabrics/create-a-Fabric)
 Click again on Add Connection button.

 Select Databricks Spark in **(1) Connection Type**.
 Now under the **(2) Fabric**, you would select the already created Fabric for Databricks Spark and Prophecy would setup the connection.